cyberxander90/gulp-handlebars-file-include/README.md

 # gulp-handlebars-file-include

-Gulp plugin for create html templates in a simpler way.
+Gulp plugin for create html templates in a simpler way.<br/>

-A very common problem when developers create html templates for a site, is the amount of repeated html code.
+A very common problem when developers create html templates for a site, is the amount of repeated html code. <br/>
 This module resolve that problem allowing you define a sections of code in separated files, for later invoke it.
 Much better still, this allow you build semantic templates with [handlebars](http://handlebarsjs.com/).